idarek/cookies-bar/README.md

 # cookie-bar
 Simple cookie banner.
-HTML, CSS and minimal JS with state storage in localStorage
+HTML, CSS and minimal JS with state storage in localStorage after user accept it.

+No impact on PageSpeed CLS.